-In this class you will develop an understanding of income tax planning opportunities, issues and challenges.
+Develop an understanding of income tax planning opportunities, issues and challenges.
 Topics include income tax law, compliance, calculations, accounting, tax of business entities, trust and estate tax, tax basis, depreciation, like-kind exchange consequences, property tax, alternative minimum tax (AMT), tax reduction techniques, pass activity rules, special circumstances and deductions.
-You will examine how insurance planning fits into a comprehensive financial planning strategy.
+Participants examine how insurance planning fits into a comprehensive financial planning strategy.

 Employee Benefits and Retirement Planning (3 units)

-In this class you will learn how employee benefit plans and comprehensive retirement planning helps clients meet their financial goals.
+Learn how employee benefit plans and a comprehensive retirement planning help clients meet their financial goals.
 Topics include retirement needs analysis, Social Security, types of retirement plans, qualified plan rules, investment considerations, distribution rules and consequences, employee benefit plans and options.

 Estate Planning (3 units)